Published: October 24, 2018 • Last updated: January 22, 2022 at 16:07 pm

 Myth (7) I cannot get a mortgage till at least six years after I complete a bankruptcy or consumer proposal.

 Not true – every case is unique, and many people have a mortgage within a couple of years of completion (some much sooner) In fact, recently we arranged a five-year mortgage for a client at 3.85% who completed a consumer proposal one year ago.

-And another couple completed their bankruptcies five years ago, and that fact and the negative payment history attached to those debts is still on their credit reports.
+And another couple completed their bankruptcies five years ago, and that fact and the negative payment history attached to those debts are still on their credit reports.
 Nevertheless, we are about to close a new five-year closed mortgage at best rates with an “A lender”.

-Myth (8) I can keep an unused credit card if I enter into a personal bankruptcy.
+Myth (8) I can keep an unused credit card if I enter into personal bankruptcy.
 This will help rebuild my credit